strvcom/android-chat-component/README.md

 # Chat component

-Chat component SDK is designed to simplify the development of a chat functionality.
-It has a customizable easily extendable solution.
+Chat component SDK is a collection of modules that can be added to any project to simplify development of basic chat functionality.
+It is an easily extendable solution that is built on top of [Firebase](https://firebase.google.com/) and allows easy UI customization.

 #### Technical details